When is the Destiny 2 weekly reset?

 - European: 7pm

+Remember that Destiny 2's server resets are scheduled based on US Pacific time, including Daylight Savings vs Standard time.
+Currently, reset happens at 10am Pacific.
+After November 3rd, it will be at 9am Pacific time.

-However, don't get the weekly changeover mixed up with the Destiny 2 daily reset, which happens an hour later, refreshing Patrols, as well as Crucible and Strike challenges.
+However, don't get the weekly changeover mixed up with the Destiny 2 daily reset, which happens an hour later (with today as an exception, as the daily reset didn't kick off at the expected time), refreshing Patrols, as well as Crucible and Strike challenges.

 What activities are reset?